BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ## Setup

-Pre setup image:
+### Pre setup image:

-If using the image, clone the image to and SD card then skip ahead to the "RPI Configuration" steps below to customise your ecosystem monitoring protocol and finish install.
+We have made a new disk image for this fork.
+If using this image, clone the image to and SD card then skip ahead to the "RPI Configuration" steps below to customise your ecosystem monitoring protocol and finish install.
 This image can be found here: XXX.
 If you'd like to set the Raspberry Pi up manually follow the manual setup below and *then* the Configuration procedure.

 ### Manual Setup

 If you would rather start using a stock Raspbian image, there's an extra couple of steps before you start the setup process.
-The seeed soundcard only works on older versions of Raspbian Buster...
+The seeed soundcard only works on older versions of Raspbian Buster.
+The following instructions are modified from Becky Heath's Repository...

 ### Setup overview

-• Installing a clean version - with this version of Raspbian: https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/

-▪ Use 'Disk Utility' Program on Mac - erase the SD cards content ▪ Download the Zip file of Raspbian - https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/ ▪ Use Balana Etcher to flash the .img file to the SD card ▪ USE DEFAULT SETTINGS when booting the Pi (don't change password) ▪ First, update the pi headers - in a terminal: sudo apt-get install raspberrypi-kernel-headers
-•   Sudo reboot (to ensure the headers are updated properly) ▪ **When booting up the Pi, enter the command:
-  • sudo apt-mark hold raspberrypi-kernel-headers raspberrypi-kernel
-  • sudo apt-mark showhold  **(To check it worked)
-    • --> These will prevent the kernel from updating, which may break the Seeed Card firmware ○ (As seen in Downgrading Pi Kernel: https://github.com/HinTak/RaspberryPi-Dev/blob/master/Downgrading-Pi-Kernel.md)
-• Follow remaining instructions below (install Seeed Voicecard & clone this github repo)
-  • No need to update python (3.7 is already installed)
   • **DONT NEED to run setup.py (config file is already available in this repo)

 #### Pi OS setup:

+* Use a clean SD card - to erase contents of prev SD card, use 'Disk Utility' program on Mac
 * Download and extract the [recommended OS](https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/) (the zip file) onto your computer.
-* Flash the OS to an SD card, you can use [Balana Etcher](https://www.balena.io/etcher/)
+* Flash the OS (.img file) to the SD card - you can use [Balana Etcher](https://www.balena.io/etcher/)
-* Instert SD card into the pi and power on
+* Insert SD card into the pi and power on
+* Make sure to use DEFAULT settings (don't change the password - keep as 'raspberry')
 * Set Date and Time
-* Keep pi login as "raspberry"
 * **Do not install updates!** Make sure you skip this step as updated versions of raspbian are incompatible with the Respeaker sound card
+* Update only the Pi Headers
+  * Open a new terminal
+  * sudo apt-get install raspberrypi-kernel-headers
+  * sudo reboot (to ensure headers are properly updated)
+* Then, prevent the kernels from further updates (which may break the Seeed Card firmware)...
+  * Open new terminal
+  * sudo apt-mark hold raspberrypi-kernel-headers raspberrypi-kernel
+  * sudo apt-mark showhold  (to check it worked)

 #### Install [Seeed Voicard](https://wiki.seeedstudio.com/ReSpeaker_6-Mic_Circular_Array_kit_for_Raspberry_Pi/)

 * Open Terminal